ITAVTFOC'S MEAL PROGRAM

 Our MODEL is to bring in people that are passionate, purposeful, and professional in working with our Non-Profit to deliver our VISION above.
 We want to build teams that are dedicated, determined, and disciplined to address the various nutritional and dietary needs of OUR children.
 WE have contracted food service management companies with staff made up of Serve Safe Food Managers and Instructors for Food Safety and Cooks and Chefs from Culinary schools along with extensive Restaurant and Catering backgrounds.
 WE have certified and experienced Nutritionists and Fitness experts.
 WE solicit PARENTS to join our Meal Programs and Staffing directly from childcare facilities.
 WE encourage feedback and suggestions from our staff and the facilities that we serve, parents.
 After all, WE are a partnership and we believe in growing and sustaining them long term.
 WE have a diverse Board of Directors that oversee our Meal Programs consisting of educators, social workers, financial professionals, business owners, health professionals, and other professional leaders.

 The Executive Director of ITAVTFOC formerly owned a very successful For-Profit that provided Meal Programs in multiple states, PA-NJ-DE, from 1992-2016.
 In 2017, the non profit, ITAVTFOC was created to provide services and programs to children and adults.
 It was the vision and desire of the executive director to implement the same passion and years of experience from the For Profit into putting together State Sponsored Meal Programs that children and adults would actually enjoy, appreciate, and be proud of.
 The executive director has owned restaurants, worked in the financial world for banks, insurance, and real estate, and owned multiple businesses while also graduating with a Bachelors in Finance and a Masters degree in Christian Leadership.
-The Executive Director is also a CACFP Child Nutrition & Management Professional and serves as a Board Member for the National CACFP Forum.
+The Executive Director is also a CACFP Child Nutrition & Management Professional and served as a Board Member for the National CACFP Forum.

 GLUTEN FREE MENUS